 Legal access to the territory

 There have been no relocation or resettlement programs implemented in Cyprus systematically.
-The only such program toward Cyprus involved a small number of asylum seekers that were relocated to the country under the 2015-2017 EU relocation scheme.
+The only occurrence involved a small number of asylum seekers that were relocated to Cyprus under the 2015-2017 EU relocation scheme.
 Relocation programs from Cyprus toward other Member States have also had a limited scope; in particular, approximately 150 vulnerable asylum seekers, among which unaccompanied children, were relocated to Finland in mid-2020 as part of an initiative created by Finnish authorities to support Cyprus.
 In December 2021, following a visit by Pope Francis to Cyprus, it was announced that approximately 50 persons would be relocated to Italy; since then, 50 additional asylum seekers were included in the program and are currently in the process of being transferred.
-Overall, Cypriot authorities often request that programs to relocate asylum seekers from Cyprus to other EU member states are implemented.
+Overall, Cypriot authorities have often requested that programs to relocate asylum seekers from Cyprus to other EU member states are implemented, with limited response.

 Council Regulation (EC) No 866/2004 on a regime under Article 2 of Protocol No 10 of the Act of Accession as last amended by Council Regulation (EC) No 587/2008.